 A search form is an excellent solution to improve the UX and reduce the bounce rate of your website.
 The search bar WordPress includes as default offers limited options in terms of where the search bar can be placed and how it can be tailored.
 With SearchWP or Ivory Search, you can add multiple search forms anywhere you want in a few easy steps.

-Best practices for customizing the WordPress search feature
+Best practices for customizing your search results page

-When the goal is to make search better for your audience, adopting the best practices of creating a WordPress custom search results page goes a long way.
+When the goal is to make search better for your audience, adopting the best practices of creating a custom search results page in WordPress goes a long way.
 Here’s a look at four proven ways to speed up and refine the search process on your site.

 - Allow partial searches through the use of keyword stemming